yyyaohhh/tp/docs/UserGuide.md

 * `edit CS2101 s/1`: Moves CS2101 to the Semester 1 module list, with **Year unchanged**.<br>
 If before editing, the module was in Year 1 Semester 2, after editing it would be in Year 1 Semester 1.

-The images below show you the process for executing the `edit` command in ModCraft.
+The images below show you the `edit` command in action.
 The grade of `CS1101S` is being edited to `C`.

 <div style="display:flex; justify-content:space-around; align-items:center;">
   <img src="images/ImagesForUG/edit-before.png" alt="Before executing edit command" style="height:400px; margin:20px;">